A model of light pseudoscalar dark matter: Collider analysis

-It has been reported in Ref.~\cite{No:2019gvl} that the number of events is $N_{events}\geq 3$ for $\sqrt{s}=13$ TeV with an integrated luminosity $\mathcal{L}=3000 ~{\rm fb^{-1}}$ using a specific model parameter space, showing that the MATHUSLA100/200 detector could detect these mother particle up to $1$ TeV mass and the dominant production of the mother particles comes through the Drell-Yan processes.
-Following this reference, in our model, as the production of the mother particles (mirror fermions) are hugely suppressed due to the small mixing (see the BPs) of the mirror and standard model particles, we find the production cross-section is less than $\mathcal{O}(10^{-10}) $ fb.
-Hence it might need larger luminosity and energy to get significant events at the present MATHUSLA surface detector for our analysis.
+It has been reported in Ref.~\cite{No:2019gvl} that the number of events is $N_{events}\geq 3$ for $\sqrt{s}=13$ TeV with an integrated luminosity $\mathcal{L}=3000 ~{\rm fb^{-1}}$ using a specific model parameter space, showing that the MATHUSLA100/200 detector could detect these mother particles up to $1$ TeV mass with the dominant production of the mother particles coming from the Drell-Yan processes.
+Following this reference, in this framework, as the production of the mother particles (mirror fermions) are hugely suppressed due to the small mixing (see the BPs) between the mirror and standard model particles, we find the production cross-section to be less than $\mathcal{O}(10^{-10}) $ fb.
+Hence for this scenario, larger luminosity ($>>1~{\rm ab^{-1}}$) and energy is needed to get any significant events at the current MATHUSLA surface detector.